John Dastin: Rosarius

 The Rosarius Philosophorum, also known by its incipit Desiderabile desiderium (the desired desire).
 The Rosarium is known in manuscript and was printed in 1702 by Jean-Jacques Manget in his Bibliotheca Chemica Curiosa.

 It was also attributed to Dastin's contemporary Arnaldus de Villa Nova (1238–1311 or 1313) and translated into French under the title La Vraie Pratique de la noble science d'alchimie.
 Later still it was attributed to Nicolas Flamel under the title The Book of Washing.

 Visio

 In manuscripts, this text was often associated with the Visio Edwardi.
 It was printed for the first time in 1625 under the title Visio Ioannis Dastin.
 An English translation, Dastin's Dream appeared in Theatrum Chemicum Britannicum of Elias Ashmole, published 1652.
 Ashmole wrote "I am persuaded. ...
 Dastin's Dream, has been turned into English Verse by some later Philosopher; for in his days we meet with no such refined English."
+Dastin presents his Visio Alchimica as the result of a vivid dream, from which he awoke with great joy at all that he had learned.
+However, the study of the content shows an absolutely conscious and very elaborate attitude in the writing.
+The entire work is structured following a complex frame armed with sentences taken from alchemical, philosophical, religious, legal and moral texts.